 - You have abusive family or are in a domestic violence situation.
 GTFO (Get the Fuck Out) and GYOW (Go Your Own Way).

-- You are trying to break the grip of addiction.
+- You are trying to break the grip of your vices.
 You need to change associations.
 You can never have any contact with anyone you bought from sold to, used with, or handled money for if you want to be clean and sober.

 - The wrong people are looking for you.
-This can go along with a history of addiction.
+This can go along with a history of abuse.
 You need to disappear for your own safety.

 - Everything has gone to shit, there are people looking for you, and the police are way too busy with other matters to protect you.